 Types of ULIPs for Different Types of Investors

 People at Varying Risk Types: An investor’s capacity for risk can determine the type of fund options under a ULIP scheme.
-If (s)he has a high appetite for risk, (s)he can switch to an equity-based investment fund which offers higher returns.
+If (s)he has a high appetite for risk, (s)he can switch to an equity-based investment fund that offers higher returns.
 The investor can invest in bond-based funds, for low-risk appetite.
 Anybody or any investor looking at moderate risk can invest in hybrid funds.

-People with Medium to Long Term Investment Horizon: ULIP is the best option for investors who are looking for options which have a medium to the long term investment horizon.
+People with Medium to Long Term Investment Horizon: ULIP is the best option for investors who are looking for options that have a medium to the long term investment horizon.
 Equity investment can provide the best returns among the various investment plans available when they are provided the required time.

 How a ULIP Plan Works

 As we all know, an investor pays the premium in a ULIP.
 Additionally, there are few investors as well who pay the premium and invest in the same portfolio.
 After this, the insurer pools this money, deduct the expenses and invests the balance money depending on the type of funds chosen.
 Such funds can be invested in either equity, debt or balanced funds.
-Further, with a certain face value, this total corpus isr divided into units.
+Further, with a certain face value, this total corpus is divided into units.
 The proportion to the invested money, the insurer allocates 'Units' to each investor.
 This unit's value is termed as 'NAV' or Net Asset Value.
 All insurers have a fund manager to keep a track of the invested funds.

 The units NAV either increase or decrease, resulting in a higher or a lower NAV, which is based on market performance.
 On the maturity of the ULIP, the insurer pays you the fund value depending on the market value.
 In case of any unforeseen situation like death, the insurer pays your nominee the higher of the sum assured or the available fund value.